developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/api/re2x/notification/index.md

 On VH10 with Windown CE 6.0, the LED, beeper, pager and other objects activated through the Notification API are not supported, despite being enumerated through the `notification.enumerate();` function call.

 ###Behavior of Notification Objects
-In some cases, notification object may not be turned on for infinite time as the notification behavior depends on the underlying hardware.
+In some cases, notification object may either not be turned ON or may not be turned ON for infinite time as the notification behavior depends on the underlying hardware.

 ###LED Notification Object
 On Android device, the LED objects activated through the Notification API are not supported, despite being enumerated through the `notification.enumerate();` function call.